As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

 Vitamin B12 is best absorbed in small doses.
 So the less frequently you ingest it, the more you will need to take at once.

-The daily recommended intake of vitamin B12 is 2.4 mcg per day for adult women, 2.6 mcg per day during pregnancy and 2.8 mcg per day while breastfeeding (1).
+The RDI of vitamin B12 is 2.4 mcg per day for adult women, 2.6 mcg per day during pregnancy and 2.8 mcg per day while breastfeeding (1).

 A vitamin B12 deficiency can take years to develop.
 So it’s a good idea to get your blood levels of active B12 periodically checked.
 This is especially handy if you are not currently taking any vitamin B12 supplements.